FraserHutchison/Quick-3DsMAX-Script/README.md

 	!!!![ALWAYS make sure there is only 1 QuickTools macro under> \Users\(your user name)\AppData\Local\Autodesk\3dsMax\2020 - 64bit\ENU\usermacros]!!!!
 ---------------------------------------------------------------------------------------------------------------------
 HOW TO INSTALL:

+(If you have not installed Quick! before, skip to step 5!)

 1. Make sure 3DS MAX is closed!